 this gingerbread dough is a dream to work with

 This dough is so beautiful all by itself, there’s nothing else that gets me in the holiday spirit quite like rolling out gingerbread dough.
-(Did you know that I’ve got a gingerbread play dough recipe on the blog?)
+(Did you know that I’ve got a gingerbread play dough recipe on the site?)
 This particular dough is easy to roll, and the scraps are easy to reform and re-roll because the dough is moist.
 Kids love to help with stamped cookies, so let them join in the fun.
+Give them a ball of dough and let them stamp away.

-The set I used is called Starry Night.
-These sturdy cookie stamps are cast aluminum with wooden handles, I love how they give an instant ‘wow’ factor to a plain cookie.
+The set I use for my glazed gingerbread cookies is called Starry Night.
+These sturdy cookie stamps are cast aluminum with wooden handles, I love how they give an instant โwowโ factor to a plain cookie.
 Just like your favorite copper cookie cutters, these tools will become a treasured family heirlooms.
 There are lots of designs to choose from.

 Soft Glazed Gingerbread Cookies